Proper HOA Terminology

 Menu

 Association.
-When used generically, association is not capitalized.
+When used generically, the word "association" is not capitalized.
 When referring to a specific association, it is capitalized.
-Example: "There are 50,000 associations in California but the Penny Lane Association is the best."
+Example: "There are 50,000 associations in California, but the Penny Lane Association is the best."

 Board.
-Like association, board is not capitalized when used generically but capitalized when referring to a specific board.
-Example: "All boards must follow the Davis-Stirling Act so our Board attends CAI luncheons to learn about the law."
+Like the word "association," "board" is not capitalized when used generically but is capitalized when referring to a specific board.
+Example: "All boards must follow the Davis-Stirling Act, so our Board attends CAI luncheons to learn about the law."

 CC&Rs.
 Putting an apostrophe in CC&R's is improper.
-An apostrophe followed by an "s" signifies a contraction such as "That's my car" or the possessive form of a word such as "Henry's car."
-CC&Rs are neither possessive nor a contraction; it is an abbreviation for Covenants, Conditions and Restrictions.
+An apostrophe followed by an "s" signifies a contraction, such as "That's my car," or the possessive form of a word, such as "Henry's car."
+CC&Rs are neither possessive nor a contraction; they are an abbreviation for Covenants, Conditions and Restrictions.
 Accordingly, the proper convention is CC&Rs.

 Dues.
-Some argue that it is inappropriate to use the term dues because dues are voluntary, such as membership dues to a health club, while assessments are mandatory, such as those levied by homeowners associations.
-However, the Oxford English Dictionary defines dues as a general term covering any type of monies due, including assessments.
-Therefore, all assessment are dues by definition.
-Either term is acceptable but industry practice is to call monthly assessments "dues" because they are fixed and regular.
+Some argue that it is inappropriate to use the term dues because dues are voluntary, such as membership dues to a health club, while assessments are mandatory, such as those levied by homeowners' associations.
+However, the Oxford English Dictionary defines dues as a general term covering any type of money due, including assessments.
+Therefore, all assessments are dues by definition.
+Either term is acceptable, but industry practice is to call monthly assessments "dues" because they are fixed and regular.
 They are due every month.
 The term assessment is used for something extraordinary, such as a special assessment or emergency assessment.

 Highrise.
 Like bylaws, early usage of this term was in the form of two words, sometimes hyphenated: high rise or high-rise.
 Common usage is now highrise.

 Judgment.
-This word is frequently misspelled as judgement with an extra "e" in the middle of the word.
-That is a spelling used by the British but not in American English.
+This word is frequently misspelled as "judgement" with an extra "e" in the middle of the word.
+That spelling is used by the British but not in American English.
 The proper spelling is judgment.

 Manager Designations.
 The myriad of manager certifications and designations can turn into alphabet soup.
 See proper usage of designations.

 Planned Development.
 A planned development (PD) is a category of common-interest developments under the Davis-Stirling Act.
-Some governing documents use the term "planned unit development" (PUD) and "planned residential development" (PRD).
-Unless a association's governing documents state otherwise, the proper term is "Planned Development."
+Some governing documents use the terms "planned unit development" (PUD) and "planned residential development" (PRD).
+Unless an association's governing documents state otherwise, the proper term is "Planned Development."

 Adams Stirling PLC